kellyloria/kellyloria.github.io/content/post/CH2_NS_metab.md

 hideAuthor = true
 +++

-## **Upstream efficiency and downstream productivity:** The influence of mountain streamflow on nearshore metabolism in a large, oligotrophic lake across drought and wet years.
+## The influence of mountain streamflow on nearshore metabolism in a large, oligotrophic lake across drought and wet years.